Induced phase transitions and spontaneous symmetry breaking based on the renormalized Ginzburg-Landau theory: Introduction

-There are significant size effects in low-dimensional systems that are negligible in bulk materials.
 In this review, we develop and summarize ideas that lead to a theoretical model of low-dimensional systems.
-The outline of the review is organized as follows: In Section II, we present the second-order Ginzburg-Landau theory, highlighting its limitations and the necessity of making corrections through a renormalization process.
+The outline of the review is organized as follows: In Section~\ref{Sec2}, we present the second-order Ginzburg-Landau theory, highlighting its limitations and the necessity of making corrections through a renormalization process.
 This process emphasizes the critical role of dimensionality in the manifestation and analysis of transitions.
 Our theoretical results, computed using typical parameters, demonstrate the importance of considering both dimensionality and thermal fluctuations, confirming that size effects significantly influence the thermodynamic properties of materials.
 Unlike the standard Landau model, this review aims to provide a corrective term for the quadratic coefficient, incorporating contributions from symmetries and thermal fluctuations.
 We derive an appropriate expression for this quantity in terms of the system's correlation functions and scattering state contributions.
 The spatial variations of the order parameter in a fluctuating system are described by a nonlinear polynomial equation, which takes into account the system's anisotropy and the dependence of the quadratic coefficient on the intrinsic characteristics of the system.
 By averaging over the system's fluctuations, we obtain a macroscopic equation for spatial variations that features a dimension-dependent quadratic coefficient.
 We derive alternative exact expressions for the renormalized quadratic coefficients that contain more information.
-In Section III, we highlight evidence that the obtained model allows for better simulation of certain physical conditions involved in phase transitions and predicts specific physical constraints.
+In Section~\ref{Sec3}, we highlight evidence that the obtained model allows for better simulation of certain physical conditions involved in phase transitions and predicts specific physical constraints.
 This is achieved by re-expressing key thermodynamic parameters, notably the jump in specific heat and susceptibility, both of which depend on the system's dimensionality.
-Finally, in Section III, we provide a conclusion.
+Accordingly, Section~\ref{Sec4} presents, we provide a comprehensive discussion of the results and their implications.
+Finally, Section~\ref{Sec5} offers a conclusion.